jrpepin/Breadwinner/results/bw_analysis_2014.md

 And some quick tables by education.
 The first is the percent breadwinning at birth by education.
 Following there are tables of transitions into breadwinning by duration where durmom=0 has the transition rate between birth year and age 1.
+(One needs to also look at breadwinning in year of birth to construct the lifetable).

 ~~~~
 <<dd_do>>